Guidelines for Traveling with Lithium-ion Batteries

 - There should be cushioning material between spare batteries to prevent them from damaging each other.

 - Packaging material should be non-conductive, and should either consist of the original retail packaging, a plastic bag, a battery case, or placing tape on the battery terminals

 |Battery Model||Total Lithium (g)|

-To download this page, or to download our shipping guidelines, please click on the PDF files below.
+To view and download our shipping guidelines, please click on the PDF file below.